Azure-Samples/cognitive-services-speech-sdk/quickstart/objectivec/macos/text-to-speech/README.md

 1. Open the `helloworld.xcworkspace` workspace in Xcode.
 1. Make the following changes in the `AppDelegate.m` file:
     1. Replace the string `YourSubscriptionKey` with your subscription key.
-    1. Replace the string `YourServiceRegion` with the [region](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions) associated with your subscription (for example, `westus` for the free trial subscription).
+    1. Replace the string `YourServiceRegion` with the [region](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions) associated with your subscription.
 1. Make the debug output visible (**View** > **Debug Area** > **Activate Console**).
 1. Build and run the example code by selecting **Product** -> **Run** from the menu or clicking the **Play** button.
 1. After you input some text and click the button in the app, you should hear the synthesized audio played.